mortenscheel/poker-eval/README.md

   -V, --version            Print version

 <CARDS> examples:
-"As 3c": ace of spaces and three of clubs.
+"As 3c": Ace of spaces and three of clubs.
-"Qd Th": queen of diamonds and 10 of hearts)
+"Qd Th": Queen of diamonds and 10 of hearts.
 ```

 ### Examples